MarcelGarus/server/blog/draft-candy-compiler-pipeline.md

 ```

 They take an input and try to find a specific pattern at the beginning of the string.
-In this case, the function looks for an opening parenthesis `(`.
+In this case, the function looks for an opening parenthesis `candy:(`.
-If it doesn't find a parenthesis, it returns `None`.
+If it doesn't find a parenthesis, it returns `rust:None`.
 Otherwise, it returns a tuple of the unparsed, remaining part of the string as well as the parsed part.

 ```rust